jenniferisasi/jenniferisasi.github.io/_pages/cv.md

 ## Work experience

-`2020-Present` Assistant Research Professor of Digital Scholarship and Director of the Digital Liberal Arts Research Initiative, College of Liberal Arts, The Pennsylvania State University
+`2020-Present` Assistant Research Professor of Digital Scholarship and Director of the Digital Liberal Arts Research Initiative and Assistant Director of the Office of Digital Pedagogy and Scholarship, College of Liberal Arts, The Pennsylvania State University

-`2018-Present `   Editor, Communications Manager, Junior Technical Team Member, *The Programming Historian*
+`2018-Present `   Editor, Communications Manager, Junior Technical Team Member, *The Programming Historian* Journal

 `2018-2020`	CLIR/DLF Postdoctoral Fellow in Data Curation for Latin American and Latina/o Studies, LLILAS Benson Latin American Studies and Collections, The University of Texas at Austin